France's Macron says EU needs coordinated stance on Chinese trade

 “We need a coordinated European approach ... that gives China more visibility about our agenda,” Macron said after a commercial contract signing ceremony.

-“That’s why France is in favor of defining strategic sectors where we want to protect investments...
+“That’s why France is in favour of defining strategic sectors where we want to protect investments...
 It’s a question of sovereignty as you yourselves have understood very well,” Macron added, seated next to his Chinese counterpart.

-Reporting by Michel Rose; Writing by Leigh Thomas; Editing by Sudip Kar-Gupta
+(Reporting by Michel Rose; Writing by Leigh Thomas; Editing by Sudip Kar-Gupta)